 It is hard to know what approach to take when you find yourself in this situation.
 Here are some basic tips to help level the playing field:

 Set up a conversation with your boss to discuss your work and politely ask for the reasoning behind being overlooked for a recent opportunity.
-Use language such as, I was really hoping to be selected as point person for the new client project.
-Can you give me some specific reasoning why I wasn't so I can improve for next time?
+Use language such as: I was really hoping to be selected as point person for the new client project.
+Can you give me some specific reasons why I wasn't so I can improve for next time?

 What to do if you’re the recipient of workplace favoritism

 If your boss is playing favorites with you and you’re starting to feel the heat, there are a couple of options to try: